-- 1. Formal admission to the graduate program ("6" entry). - 2.
-Completion (with recorded grades, not "I's") of 55 hours of degree course. - A 2.00 graduate GPA.

-Should a student fail the examination, the exam may be retaken one more time.
+- 1. Formal admission to the graduate program ("6" entry). - Completion (with recorded grades, not "I's") of 55 hours of degree courses. - 3.
+A 3.00 graduate GPA (based on a four-point scale) Should a student fail the examination, the exam may be retaken one more time.
 That retake can be taken no earlier than the next quarter's scheduled exam date.
 Students retake only the section(s) failed.